AustinPriesel-Skillable/DPAI-110-aipwrdanlytcmsfbrcdepth/Labguides/Usecase 09/Usecase09.md

 1. Use the **+ Code** icon below the cell output to add a new code cell to the notebook, and enter the following code in it.
-Click on **▷ Run cell** button and review the output
+Click on **▷ Run cell** button and review the output.

     ```
     from synapse.ml.featurize.text import PageSplitter